 This post is also available in: Español (Spanish)

-Elaeocarpus decipiens (Japanese Blueberry)is a desirable ornamental because of its lustrous green foliage, especially the bronze new leaves, and its contrasting blue-black fruits.
+In landscaping, Elaeocarpus Decipiens tree is a desirable ornamental tree because of its lustrous green foliage, especially the bronze new leaves, and its contrasting blue-black fruits.
 The fruits can be messy on sidewalks.
 In addition to its use as a specimen or accent tree in parks and gardens, Japanese blueberry can also be allowed to produce multiple trunks and be pruned as a large privacy hedge.

 🌳Other popular and beautiful plants: Japanese fern tree.